tajtiattila/joyster/README.md

 Buttons
 -------

-Buttons are mapped according to the following list:
+Input buttons are recognised according to the following list:

      1     DPAD_UP
      2     DPAD_DOWN